mortylen/joule-heat-calculator/README.md

 joule-heat-calculator.exe app_setting.toml
 ```

-Or run the application without the parameter and the application prompts you for the path to the setrings file.
+Or run the application without the parameter and the application prompts you for the path to the settings file.

 ********************
 image